MitchellBDavies/zero-downtime-container-rollout/README.md

 {'status_code': 200, 'body': '{"message":"Hello World","version":"2.0.0"}'}
 ```

+To do a complete rollout, upgrading the 4 servers to hit the newest version, run the rollout script.
+This will remove a server from the loadbalancer, recreate the pod with the newest version, and readd it to the loadbalancer.
+This then repeats for all 4 servers, and then drops the canary server.

+`./rollout.sh`

 To clean up the pods that are running, you can run the cleanup script.
 This will kill the named pods in this project and delete it's network.
 Be careful if you have pods or networks that are named similarily, as they may get deleted.

 `./cleanup.sh`